Long-Term Safety and Antibody Persistence of TDV and the Impact of a Booster Dose

 An AE is defined as any untoward medical occurrence in a clinical investigation participant administered a trial vaccine or placebo; it does not necessarily have to have a causal relationship with this treatment.

-Percentage of Participants with any Medically Attended AEs (MAAEs) Post-booster Dose
+Percentage of Participants With Any Medically Attended AEs (MAAEs) in the Booster Phase

 MAAEs are defined as AEs leading to an unscheduled visit to or by a healthcare professional including visits to an emergency department, but not fulfilling seriousness criteria.

-A SAE is defined as any untoward medical occurrence or effect that at any dose results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital anomaly/birth defect or is medically important due to other reasons than the above mentioned criteria.
+An AE is defined as any untoward medical occurrence in a clinical investigation participant administered a trial vaccine or placebo; it does not necessarily have to have a causal relationship with this treatment.
+An SAE is defined as any untoward medical occurrence or effect that at any dose results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital anomaly/birth defect or is medically important event.

-A SAE is defined as any untoward medical occurrence or effect that at any dose results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital anomaly/birth defect or is medically important due to other reasons than the above mentioned criteria.
+An AE is defined as any untoward medical occurrence in a clinical investigation participant administered a trial vaccine or placebo; it does not necessarily have to have a causal relationship with this treatment.
+An SAE is defined as any untoward medical occurrence or effect that at any dose results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital anomaly/birth defect or is medically important event.

 Collaborators and Investigators